 Avoid touching the screen with both the fingernail and the fingertip.
-If issues persist, the Laptop handle is equipped with a stylus as an option for use with the touchscreen.
+If issues persist, re-calibrate the touch screen.

 TOUCH SCREEN CALIBRATION

 If the Otogram's touch screen does not seem to be accurate, it can be recalibrated.
 To recalibrate, follow these steps: